Céphale et Procris (Jacquet de La Guerre)

 Céphale et Procris (Cephalus and Procris) is an opera by the French composer Élisabeth Jacquet de La Guerre.
 It takes the form of a tragédie en musique in five acts with an allegorical prologue.
 The libretto, by Joseph-François Duché de Vancy, is loosely based on the myth of Cephalus and Procris as told in Ovid's Metamorphoses.
-The opera was first performed by the Paris Opéra at the Théâtre du Palais-Royal on 17 March 1694.
+The opera was first performed by the Paris Opera at the Théâtre du Palais-Royal on 17 March 1694.

 Unsurprisingly, the music shows the influence of Jean-Baptiste Lully, the founder of the French genre of tragédie en musique, who had died less than a decade before.
 But Jacquet de La Guerre added original touches of her own to the Lullian formula, such as a quiet conclusion in place of the expected final chorus.

 Performance history

 Céphale et Procris was not a success and only ran for five or six performances before disappearing from the stage until a revival of interest in the work in the late 20th century.
 Wanda R. Griffiths, who has edited the opera, has proposed some reasons for this failure: the poor literary quality of the libretto, with its confused plot; and the cultural climate of Paris in the 1690s, which was generally unfavourable to new operas.
 Parisian audiences looked to King Louis XIV as their arbiter of taste and the king had lost interest in opera, probably under the influence of his religiously conservative wife Madame de Maintenon.
 At the time, Catholic religious authorities were attacking opera as a "sensuous" form of entertainment.
 French national morale was also low as the result of a series of military defeats.